metaplex-foundation/metaplex-program-library/README.md

 ### Versioning and Publishing Packages

-We use [np](https://github.com/sindresorhus/np) to manage versioning and publishing packages in order to ensure that the package builds and all tests pass.

-You have to be on an up to date `master` branch in order to perform that step (`np` will verify that).

-NOTE: that packages are versioned indepenently since contracts aren't necessarily coupled to other contracts.
+Smart contract SDK ackages are versioned indepenently since a contract isn't necessarily coupled to other contracts.

-As part of that step proper git tags are generated and pushed.
-A commit with a proper commit message is generated as well and pushed.

-### Steps

-1. Make sure all changes are merged into the master branch
-2. Checkout master
-3. `cd` into the package `js` folder, i.e. `cd core/js`
-4. Run `yarn np`
+We use the following `(pre|post)(version|publish)` npm scripts to manage related checks, tagging, commiting and pushing the version bump.

+- `preversion`: ensures that the package builds and its tests pass
+- `postversion`: adds and commits the version bump and adds a tag indicating package name and new version, i.e. `@metaplex-foundation/mp-core@v0.0.1`
+- `prepublish`: ensures that the package builds and its tests pass again (just to be _really_ sure)
+- `postpublish`: pushes the committed change and new tag to github

+In order to version and then publish a package just run the following commands from the folder of the package you want to update:

+- `npm version <patch|minor|major>`
+- `npm publish`

+As you note if version + publish succeeds the scripts end up pushing those updates to the master branch.
+Therefore please ensure to be on an up to date `master` branch before running them.
+Please **don't ever publish from another branch** but only from the main one with only PR approved changes merged.